davelosert/merge-conflict-test/readme.md

 # Merge Conflict Test

-See how merge-conflicts are handled with the API.
+Adjust this branch from main See how merge-conflicts are handled with the API.